it-projects-llc/tg-addons/tg_account/README.rst

 ==============================================

 * Removes "Recipient Bank" from invoice report template
+* Allows to duplicate the invoice(s) by linking them to another company according to predefined mappings

 Duplicate to fiscal invoice
 ---------------------------

 - Login as admin
-- Enable developers mode
+- Enable the developers mode
-- Settings -> Users -> Groups
+- Go to Settings -> Users -> Groups menu
 - Search for "Show Full Accounting Features" and open record
 - Add admin user to this group
-- Settings -> Users -> Groups
+- Go to Settings -> Users -> Groups menu
 - Search for "Multi Companies" and open record
 - Add admin user to this group

-- Open any company form (Settings -> Users -> Company).
-Let is be "Company 1"
+- Open any company form (in Settings -> Users -> Company menu).
+Let's call it "Company 1"
-- In company form set fiscal company.
+- In the company form set a so-called fiscal company.
 For example "Company 2"
-- In "Fiscal Company Mappings" add mappings
+- In the "Fiscal Company Mappings" tab add mappings for:

+  - Journals
+  - Accounts
+  - Taxes
+  - Payment Terms

 - Save

-- In company switcher choose "Company 1" and add tick on "Company 2"
+- In the company switcher choose "Company 1" and add tick on "Company 2"
-- Open or create any customer invoice, that is related to "Company 1"
+- Open or create any customer invoice that is related to "Company 1"
 - Make sure, that there are some products/services in "Invoice lines"
-- Actions -> "Duplicate to fiscal invoice"
+- Click on Actions -> "Duplicate to fiscal invoice"
-- RESULT: invoice related to "Company 2" is created
+- RESULT: The invoice related to the "Company 2" is created according to the mappings

 Credits
 =======